 Christopher D'Amico, M.S.

 He continues to teach a variety of Communication Studies classes in both programs and has also assisted students with independent studies, credit challenges, and final integrative projects.
-He developed a new seminar course for the college, COMM 3080 Gender and Communication, and has been added to the Communication Studies catalog of course offerings.
+He developed a new seminar course for the college, COMM 3080 Gender and Communication.

 - Executive & Continuing Education